special-character/galactic-spending/README.md

 ## Would be cool to do in the future

-- Make a stacked bar chart showing colors for each ship corresponding to the tooltip color + cost (focused on the line chart for getting spending over time)
+- Make a stacked bar chart showing the cost for each ship per film